Theses

 Einstiegsliteratur:

-with your preferred topic from the list above or your own topic suggestion to discuss the next steps.
-We are also happy to supervise theses in cooperation with companies.
+Are you interested in writing a dissertation?
+If so, please contact Mischa Seiter directly with your preferred topics from the list above or your own topic proposal to discuss the next steps.
+We are also happy to supervise dissertations in collaboration with companies.